Kura0913/AirSim-Depth-to-PointCloud/README.md

 You can adjust the name of the vehicle according to your preference, and the size of the captured images can be adjusted according to the performance of the computer.

-**However, the names of the cameras on the vehicle cannot be changed.**
+**Please do not change the name of the camera.
+The API will retrieve images based on the camera name.**

 ```
 {